-Some of Napa’s highest vineyards get the most attention, ie., Blue Ridge Vineyard, Lampyridae Vineyard and Kongsgaard, but one never hears about Napa Valley’s lowest vineyard.
+Some of Napa’s highest vineyards get the most attention, ie., Blue Ridge Vineyard, Lampyridae Vineyard, Black Sears and Kongsgaard, but one never hears about Napa Valley’s lowest vineyard.
 This is the Stewart Ranch Vineyard with vines planted between 6 and 12 feet above sea level (near the estuary that forms just south of the city of Napa).
 This vineyard is surrounded by a levee and is managed by Doug Hill.

 Most visitors to the valley may drive by this vineyard on Highway 29 in the southern part of Napa without giving it much thought – rather their attention is drawn to the zebra looking like cows that often graze the hillsides on the other side of the highway and the vineyard.
 Look for a red barn next to the vines – which are surrounded by a wildlife refuge.

 The 2016 Hill Family Albariño sees no oak during its aging, only stainless steel.
 Usually bottled within about 5 months of the harvest date.
 Light straw colored in the glass.
 Shows notes of green apple, pear, lime and citrus blossom on the bouquet.
 While very crisp, there is a perceptible roundness on the palate.
 Features excellent acidity.
 Clean lingering finish.
 Most likely will pair well with a variety of seafood.

 The Barrel Blend is a “surfer wine”.
 A partnership with well-known surfer, Kyle Knox pretty well ensures this is a “fun” wine!
 It is a blend of Merlot, Cabernet Sauvignon and Syrah and is easy drinking and quite smooth.
 For surfing enthusiasts who are tuned in to the jargon of waves, a picture of Kyle carving a perfect cut in “the barrel” appears on the label.
 An analogy of this can also be compared to the wines “balance in the barrel”.
 Nice.
 Oh, and the price is something to be “stoked” about to.